everything8215/ff6/README.md

 my best guess as to how the original source code was organized based on e.g. the Playstation releases where each module had a directory named after the main programmer for that module ('NARITA', 'YOSHII', etc.).
-Each directory contains all of the source code and data as well as a GNU Makefile to assemble everything into a single object file.
-The root directory contains a Makefile to link all of the object files together to create the ROM.
+Each directory contains all of the source code and data.
+The root directory contains a Makefile to assemble each module and link all of the object files together to create the ROM.

 ### Naming Conventions